Lake Louise Hikes: 10 Trails We Recommend as Locals

 Discover even more of the best easy hikes in Banff.

-5. Saddleback Mountain Hike
+5. Saddleback Pass Hike

-With so many popular Lake Louise hikes, the Saddleback Mountain trail is often overlooked, which is a shame as it’s a very enjoyable Lake Louise hike.
+With so many popular Lake Louise hikes, the Saddleback Pass trail is often overlooked, which is a shame as it’s a very enjoyable Lake Louise hike.
 Throughout the entire Lake Louise hiking season, the Saddleback Pass hike rewards hikers with a beautiful open meadow and spectacular views of the Canadian Rockies.

-Views from the Saddleback Mountain hiking trail.
+Views from the Saddleback Pass hiking trail.

-As you near the top of Saddleback Pass, you’ll enjoy a walk through an extensive forest of larch trees, whose needles turn a beautiful golden color in fall.
+As you near the top of Saddleback Pass, you’ll enjoy a walk through an extensive forest of larch trees, whose needles turn a beautiful golden colour in fall.
 In addition, you’ll love the views of several Banff glaciers, including a massive one on the summit of nearby Mount Temple (the highest mountain in the Lake Louise area).

-Golden needles on a larch tree on the Saddleback Pass Trail in Lake Louise Canada.
+Golden needles on a larch tree on the Saddleback Pass trail in Lake Louise Canada.

 Saddleback Pass Hike – Quick Details

-Distance: 7.2 km out and back.
+Distance: 7.2 km out-and-back.

-Elevation Gain: 660 m.
+Elevation Gain: 600 m.

 Learn more about why this is one of the best Lake Louise hikes in our full blog post about the Saddleback Pass Trail.